Calibration of neutron star natal kick velocities to isolated pulsar observations: Single Stellar Evolution Model

 \subsection{Simulated Kick Distributions}

 We simulate single stars with the supernova kick and remnant mass prescription from MM20, which is implemented as the $\texttt{MULLERMANDEL}$ prescription in $\texttt{COMPAS}$.
-The NS kick scaling prefactor $v_{\rm ns}$ and the kick scatter parameter $\sigma_{\rm ns}$ are varied across simulations to construct a grid that spans the range $v_{\rm ns} \in [300, 350, 400, 450, 500, 550, 600, 650, 700]$ km/s and $\sigma_{\rm ns} \in [0.1, 0.2, 0.3, 0.4, 0.5]$.
-For each configuration of this {$9 \times 5$} parameter space, we simulate $10^6$ stars starting from zero-age main sequence (ZAMS).
+The NS kick scaling prefactor $v_{\rm ns}$ and the kick scatter parameter $\sigma_{\rm ns}$ are varied across simulations to construct a grid that spans the range $v_{\rm ns} \in [400, 425, 450, 475, 500, 525, 550, 575, 600, 625, 650, 675, 700]$~km/s and $\sigma_{\rm ns} \in [0.1, 0.2, 0.3, 0.4, 0.5]$, where the ranges were selected based on preliminary likelihood tests.
+For each configuration of this {$13 \times 5$} parameter space, we simulate $10^6$ stars starting from zero-age main sequence (ZAMS).
 The initial mass of each star is drawn from the \citet{Kroupa:2000iv} initial mass function (IMF) with mass limited to the range $[5 M_\odot, 150 M_\odot]$.
 The lower limit of this range is chosen because lower mass stars do not typically form NSs, even following interactions during binary evolution.
 The upper limit comes from the typical maximum observed mass of stars.
 The initial metallicity for all the stars is set to solar metallicity $Z_\odot = 0.0142$~\citep{Asplund:2009fu}, since the pulsar observations to which the NSs will be compared are all in the Milky Way Galaxy.
 All the other parameters are set to the $\texttt{COMPAS}$ defaults.

 From the total population of simulated stars, we select the stars that experience CCSNe and leave behind NS remnants to create a set of single pulsars.
 We ignore the possibility of electron-capture supernovae (ECSNe) under the assumption that single stars experience dredge-up, making it less likely for them to undergo ECSNe~\citep{Miyaji:1980PASJ...32..303M, Podsiadlowski:2003py}; this is consistent with the observational constraints from W21.
-Note that, since these stars are simulated in isolation, their final velocities are the same as the SN natal kicks.
+Note that, since these stars are simulated in isolation, their final velocities are the same as the supernova (SN) natal kicks.
 Some of the resulting velocity distributions are shown in Fig.~\ref{fig:ns_kick_output}.

 When $\sigma_{\rm ns}$ is kept constant, the effect of increasing $v_{\rm ns}$ is to shift the peak of the velocity distribution to the right and broaden it.
 Thus, on average, NSs receive larger natal kicks for larger values of $v_{\rm ns}$.
 The effect of changing $\sigma_{\rm ns}$ while holding $v_{\rm ns}$ constant is slightly more nuanced.
 The general behavior is towards a broader spread in kick velocities at higher $\sigma_{\rm ns}$, as expected.
 At low values of $\sigma_{\rm ns}$, the kick distributions show an additional feature which is the imprint of the treatment of remnant masses in the MM20 model.
 The prescription is parameterized such that stars with a CO core mass below $3 M_\odot$ typically lose a smaller fraction of their mass to the supernova ejecta as compared to stars with a CO core mass above $3 M_\odot$ (see Fig. 1 of MM20).
 As a result, stars with CO cores below $3 M_\odot$ receive smaller kicks than those with CO cores above $3 M_\odot$.
 This effect can be observed as a dip in the velocity distributions at around $450$ km s$^{-1}$ in the bottom plot of Fig.~\ref{fig:ns_kick_output} for low $\sigma_{\rm ns}$.
 This effect is less pronounced for higher values of $\sigma_{\rm ns}$, where the substructure is smoothed out by the larger scatter of kicks.
 Conversely, large values of $\sigma_{\rm ns}$ increase the spread in kick velocities, but also lower the peak of the distribution.